isc-projects/kea/doc/guide/admin.rst

 PostgreSQL.

 Backend versions are specified in a major.minor format.
-The minor number is increased when there are backward-compatible changes introduced; for example, the addition of a new index.
+The minor number is increased when there are backwards-compatible changes introduced; for example, the addition of a new index.
 It is desirable but not mandatory to apply such a change; you can run an older backend version if you want to.
-(Although, in the example given, running without the new index may be at the expense of a performance penalty.)
-On the other hand, the major number is increased when an incompatible change is introduced: for example, an extra column is added to a table.
+(Although, in the example given, running without the new index may introduce a performance penalty.)
+On the other hand, the major number is increased when an incompatible change is introduced; for example, an extra column is added to a table.
 If you try to run Kea on a backend that is too old (as signified by a mismatched backend major version number), Kea will refuse to run; administrative action will be